FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 The differences between the types of abscesses do matter in modern dentistry: An abscess mainly in the gum, for example, might have a relatively healthy tooth nearby which could be saved via root canal surgery or other modern procedures.

 In survival, however, this is not an option, so extraction of the tooth to eliminate the pain and infection is likely to be the end result.
-Extraction will be the answer, in my opinion, for the majority of dental emergencies in grid-down scenarios.
+The extraction will be the answer, in my opinion, for the majority of dental emergencies in grid-down scenarios.

 Although extraction, drainage, and irrigation may be all that’s required, it is prudent to begin a course of antibiotics, especially for those with fevers or facial swelling.
 Options include penicillin (Fish-Pen), amoxicillin (Fish-Mox), clindamycin (Fish-Cin) and/or metronidazole (Fish-Zole).
 A course of treatment should last 5-7 days.
 Dosing for each of the above antibiotics can be found in various articles at www.doomandbloom.net.